Information presented from the 2023 - 2024 Academic Catalog.

 The General Education requirements ensure that students develop core liberal arts competencies and encounter a broad range of liberal arts inquiries — social, scientific, humanistic, and artistic — embraced by the Denison University faculty.
 In addition, the requirements expose students to a diversity of perspectives that enable them to interact more effectively in an increasingly interdependent world.
 Thus, the General Education program seeks to accomplish three goals:

-One interdivisional course from one of the following areas: Black Studies, East Asian Studies, Environmental Studies, International Studies, Latin American and Caribbean Studies, Queer Studies, and Women's and Gender Studies.
+- One interdivisional course from one of the following areas: Black Studies, Data Analytics, East Asian Studies, Environmental Studies, Global Health, International Studies, Latin American and Caribbean Studies, Middle East and North African Studies, Queer Studies, and Women's and Gender Studies.